 People are, of course, free to believe what they wish to believe, and this surah, which is said to be equivalent to 'one third' of the Qur'an, gives a most concise definition of the essence of Islamic belief.
 "Say, 'God is One, the Eternal God.
 He begot none, nor was He begotten.
-None is equal to Him'" (1-4).
+None is equal to Him'" (I-4).
 God is unique, and there is nothing that can be likened to Him.
+There is nothing that can be likened to Him.
 There is nothing that can be equal to Him.
 He could, therefore, have neither been a father nor a son.
 He is the Eternal to whom all creation refers and will return.